sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 ### phabricatorMetadataCommand (string)

 Bash command that prints out the Phabricator callsign for a Gitolite repository.
-This will be run with environment variable $REPO set to the URI of the repository and used to obtain the Phabricator metadata for a Gitolite repository.
+This will be run with environment variable $REPO set to the name of the repository and used to obtain the Phabricator metadata for a Gitolite repository.
 (Note: this requires `bash` to be installed.)

 <hr />